givoli/TechnionNLI/README.md

 # Zero-Shot Semantic Parsing for Instructions

-This repository contains the data and code for our ACL 2019 [paper](https://www.aclweb.org/anthology/P19-1438).
 In this work we consider a zero-shot semantic parsing task: parsing instructions into compositional logical forms, in domains that were not seen during training.
 We present a new dataset for this task.

 ![](docs/images/task.jpg?raw=true "The Task")